JonasPammer/ansible-role-bootstrap/.github/pull_request_template.md

 ## Does this PR introduce a breaking change?
 (What changes might users need to make in their application due to this PR?)

-## _Optional_ Checklist (Commented by default)
+## _Optional_ Checklist

-- [x] pre-commit was installed in local development environment (if not, a GitHub workflow will run pre-commit once you create the request)
+- [ ] pre-commit was installed in local development environment (if not, a GitHub workflow will run pre-commit once you create the request)

-- [x] my commits are small, single-purpose, detailed and maybe even follow the [conventional commit specification](https://gist.github.com/JonasPammer/4ea577854ae10afe644bff366d7b2a8a) for extra convenience of the reviewer
+- [ ] my commits are small, single-purpose, detailed and maybe even follow the [conventional commit specification](https://gist.github.com/JonasPammer/4ea577854ae10afe644bff366d7b2a8a) for extra convenience of the reviewer